zivl/react-workshop/handout/immutablejs-overview.md

 ```
 If we want to add *friends* to our `person1`, we can do that with an `updater`.
-It is important to keep the immutability consistent by having the `friends` as a `List` of `Map`s instead od plain JS objects:
+It is important to keep the immutability consistent by having the `friends` as a `List` of `Map`s instead of plain JS objects:

 ```js
 // Update example 2